mathieucarbou/tic-tac-toe/README.md

 __Application stack used__

   * [Mycila](http://mycila.com) open-source libraries I developed.
 I used Guice extensions.
   * [Guestful](http://oss.guestful.com/) open-source libraries I developed at Guestful, mainly focusing on JAX-RS client communication and JAX-RS addons.
 See this pom.xml for some information and Guestful GitHub.
+These libraries provides:
+    * JAX-RS Security and session clustering
+    * `@Cache`
+    * `@Jsend` support (useful for JSON-P calls to return http status codes)
+    * CORS
+    * JAX-RS Generic Json mapping (implemented by Groovy, JSR-353, etc)
+    * JSR-310 extensions (for mappings and for ZonedInterval)
+    * Undertow support for Jersey.
+Undertow is the most performing container right now.
+    * Logging extensions for logback, etc.
+    * A lot of rewritten clients for Mandrill, Pusher, etc., all based on JAX-RS client to reuse JAX-RS ecosystem, improve performance for connection pooling, avoid having a lot of of libs in our classspath and be able to switch the underlying http implementation.

 __Run the app on Heroku__